charmed-kubernetes/bundle/README.md

  The following are known issues and limitations with the bundle and charm code:

- - kubernetes-worker is not supported on LXD at this time.
+ - The kubernetes-worker is not supported on LXD at this time.
  - Destroying the the easyrsa charm will result in loss of public key infrastructure (PKI).
- - No easy way to address the pods from the outside world.

 ## Kubernetes details